VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

     	Whether to enable reading flags from environment variables additionally to command line.
 Command line flag values have priority over values from environment vars.
 Flags are read only from command line if this flag isn't set.
 See https://docs.victoriametrics.com/#environment-variables for more details
   -envflag.prefix string
-    	Prefix for environment variables if -envflag.enable is set -evaluationInterval duration
+    	Prefix for environment variables if -envflag.enable is set -eula
+    	By specifying this flag, you confirm that you have an enterprise license and accept the EULA https://victoriametrics.com/assets/VM_EULA.pdf
+  -evaluationInterval duration
     	How often to evaluate the rules (default 1m0s) -external.alert.source string
     	External Alert Source allows to override the Source link for alerts sent to AlertManager for cases where you want to build a custom link to Grafana, Prometheus or any other service. eg. 'explore?orgId=1&left=[\"now-1h\",\"now\",\"VictoriaMetrics\",{\"expr\": \"{{$expr|quotesEscape|crlfEscape|queryEscape}}\"},{\"mode\":\"Metrics\"},{\"ui\":[true,true,true,\"none\"]}]'.If empty '/api/v1/:groupID/alertID/status' is used
   -external.label array
-    	Optional label in the form 'name=value' to add to all generated recording rules and alerts.
+    	Optional label in the form 'Name=value' to add to all generated recording rules and alerts.
 Pass multiple -label flags in order to add multiple label sets.
     	Supports an array of values separated by comma or specified via multiple flags.
   -external.url string
     	External URL is used as alert's source for sent alerts to the notifier